Investor Relations

 Despite these efforts, acquired businesses may not perform as expected due to unforeseen post-acquisition circumstances, which could adversely affect the Group’s business performance and financial condition.

-The Group complies with domestic and international regulations, including Japan’s Pharmaceuticals and Medical Devices Act and the U.S. FDA regulations.
+The Group complies with domestic and international regulations, including Japan’s Pharmaceuticals and Medical Devices Act and overseas regulations such as those of the U.S. FDA.
 It continuously monitors regulatory developments and evaluates appropriate responses.

 However, future changes in laws or regulations may restrict operations or increase administrative costs.